 - Sodium channel blockers such as flecainide and rhythmol (also know as propafenone)

-Other medications are prescribed to treat related heart disorders, which can lead to arrhythmias.
+Other medications are prescribed to treat related heart disorders, which can lead to arrhythmias or to prevent or lessen associated complications.
 These include:

 - Anti-clotting agents or anticoagulants (blood thinners)